Health Savings Account

 Contributions

 Maritz will make contributions to the HSA for each employee enrolled in the Maritz medical plan each calendar year.
-The amount contributed each calendar year will depend on the number of full calendar quarters during the year you are enrolled and the coverage tier you elect (employee only, employee and spouse, employee and children, employee and family).
+The amount contributed each calendar year will depend on the number of full calendar quarters during the year you are enrolled, and which medical plan and coverage tier you elect (employee only, employee and spouse, employee and children, employee and family).

 The Maritz contribution to your HSA account will be made on the first paycheck of each calendar quarter.
 Refer to the chart below for the schedule of contribution dates and amounts.
 There will be a retroactive contribution made for any new hire or mid-year status change entered within the 31-day enrollment window but after the regular scheduled quarterly contributions have been processed.
 Any new enrollments with effective dates after the first day of a calendar quarter will not be eligible for a Maritz contribution for that quarter.